Learn first aid for someone who is unresponsive and not breathing, with Covid-19 or other respiratory infection

 Put a towel or cloth over the person’s mouth and nose.
 Please ensure that this will not prevent the person breathing if first aid is successful.

-For children, the risks of giving rescue breaths are likely to be outweighed by the importance of giving rescue breaths (as lack of oxygen is the most likely reason for the child’s condition), especially when the child is known to the first aider.
+For babies and children, it is even more important to give rescue breaths than with an adult.
+You should include rescue breaths if you are willing and able to do so.
+The risks of giving rescue breaths are likely to be outweighed by the importance of giving them (as lack of oxygen is the most likely reason for a child to stop breathing).

-4. Give chest compressions: push firmly downwards in the middle of the chest with both hands and then release.
+4. Give chest compressions: For adults, push firmly downwards in the middle of the chest with both hands and then release.

 Continue to push in this way at a regular rate until help arrives.

-Use two fingers to give chest compressions to a child under one year old.
+Use two fingers to give chest compressions to an infant under one year old.

 Use one hand to give chest compressions to a child from one year old to puberty.